 The history of Affinia Healthcare, Inc. (formerly Grace Hill Health Centers, Inc.) begins in 1906 when it was part of the mission work of Holy Cross House.
-Called Holy Cross Dispensary, the Health Center, was founded when treatment was offered to the city’s alcoholics.
-It was located on North Fourteenth St. at Cass Ave.
-The doctors who administered “the cure” suggested that the community might be better served by a clinic, which could offer services to other needy individuals as well.
+Called Holy Cross Dispensary, the Health Center, was founded when treatment was offered to those suffering from alcoholism.
+The doctors who cared for the patients suggested that the community might be better served by a clinic, which could offer services to other needy individuals as well.

 When Holy Cross mission merged with Grace Church Mission in 1910, the clinic relocated to the parish house next to Grace Church on the corner of Hadley and Benton and was continued as a project of the newly formed Holy Cross Corporation.